-The American College of Healthcare and Technology, Main Campus in Riverside, California is approved by the California State Approving Agency for Veterans Education to enroll veterans & other eligible persons.
+The American College of Healthcare and Technology, Main Campusin Riverside and Non Main Campus in Huntington Park, California are approved by the California State Approving Agency for Veterans Education to enroll veterans & other eligible persons.

 The American College of Healthcare and Technology is eligible to participate in the Department of Defense Tuition Assistance program.